tobias-weiss-ai-xr/opendesk-edu/docs/development.md

 # Default branch, `develop` and other branches

-The `main` branch is configured to be the default branch, as visitors of the project on openCode should see that branch by default.
+The `main` branch is configured to be the default branch, as visitors to the project on openCode should see that branch by default.

 Please use the `develop` branch to diverge your branch(es) from.
 See the [workflow guide](./docs/workflow.md) for more details on naming conventions.

-There is a CI bot that automatically creates a merge request once you initially push your branch to openCode.
-Of course, the merge request will target the `develop` branch, be in status `draft`, and you are set as the assignee.

-If you do not plan to merge from the branch you have pushed, please close the auto-created MR.

 # External artifacts - `charts.yaml.gotmpl` and `images.yaml.gotmpl`

-The `charts.yaml.gotmpl` and `images.yaml.gotmpl` files are the central place to reference external artifacts used for the deployment.
+The `charts.yaml.gotmpl` and `images.yaml.gotmpl` files are the central place to reference any external artifacts used for the deployment.

 Besides the deployment automation itself, some tools work with the contents of the files: